T-FIX: Text-Based Explanations with Features Interpretable to eXperts: Validation of Pipeline and T-FIXScore

-Given our pipeline relies on multiple curated GPT-4o prompts, we want to ensure that the extracted and filtered claims are accurate, and that the final alignment scores match domain expert intuition.
-To do this, we conduct a \textit{quantitative evaluation via annotation}, and a \textit{qualitative evaluation via domain expert review}.
+Given our pipeline relies on multiple curated prompts, we want to ensure that the extracted and filtered claims are accurate, and that the final alignment scores match domain expert intuition.
+To do this, we conduct a \textit{quantitative evaluation} via an annotation study, and a \textit{qualitative evaluation} via domain expert interviews.

+\textbf{Expert-in-the-loop prompt development.} We met with our domain experts throughout the prompt development process for each step of our pipeline.
+We asked what they would do differently from the LLM, incorporated their feedback, and iterated on all prompts multiple times, until the experts were satisfied with the results.
+Our prompt iteration process is detailed in Appendix~\ref{app:prompt-engineering}.
+The final prompts for all three stages can be found in Appendix~\ref{sec:pipeline-prompts} and in our Github repository.

-\paragraph{Annotation study.} To quantitatively validate the outputs at each stage, we manually annotate 35 examples (5 per domain), covering 295 extracted claims and 211 aligned claims.
-Six annotators participate, with two annotators per example.\footnote{Annotators are PhD students in machine learning at an American university with experience evaluating LLM outputs.}
+\textbf{Validating pipeline: annotation study.} To quantitatively validate the outputs at each stage, we manually annotate 35 examples (5 per domain), covering 295 extracted claims and 211 aligned claims.
+Six annotators participate, with two annotators per example.\footnote{Annotators are PhD students in machine learning trained extensively by relevant domain experts to evaluate LLM outputs.} See Appendix~\ref{app:annotation_study} for details. \cref{tab:validation} reports average accuracy and Cohen’s $\kappa$ across all seven \dataset datasets, indicating moderate-to-substantial agreement and supporting the reliability of our pipeline.

-Annotators evaluate each stage using a unified labeling scheme: (A) fully accurate, (B) partially accurate, or (C) incorrect.
-For atomic claim extraction, they review the explanation and its extracted claims, labeling outputs as (A) correct decomposition, (B) 1–2 claims missing/incorrect, or (C) 3+ claims missing/incorrect.
-For relevancy filtering, they assess whether claims were appropriately kept or removed, labeling results as (A) all correct, (B) 1–2 incorrect, or (C) 3+ incorrect.
-For expert alignment scoring, annotators review the filtered claims and expert categories, labeling each as (A) matches expert judgment, (B) borderline, or (C) does not match expert judgment.

-These labels are then mapped to accuracy scores of 1.0, 0.5, and 0.0, respectively. \cref{tab:validation} reports average accuracy and Cohen’s $\kappa$ across all seven \dataset domains, indicating moderate-to-substantial agreement and supporting the reliability of our pipeline.
 Domain-level metrics appear in \cref{tab:domain_metrics}.

-\paragraph{Domain expert interview.} To qualitatively validate the expert alignment scores in Stage 3 of our pipeline, we interview each domain expert and have them analyze 10-20 claims for their dataset, discussing noticed successes and failures.